 • Basic TCP/IP knowledge: this includes an understanding of what an IP address is, the function and identification of ports, and methods for locating devices within a home network.

-• Proficiency in setting up and modifying Home Assistant and YAML files: This involves skills in configuring Home Assistant and the ability to edit YAML files, which are often used for configuration settings.
+• Proficiency in setting up and modifying Home Assistant and YAML files: this involves skills in configuring Home Assistant and the ability to edit YAML files, which are often used for configuration settings.

 • I am providing a preconfigured YAML file containing the majority of the AlphaESS system’s available information and some configuration options.
 If this doesn’t cover your specific use case you will either have to extend the file with the bits relevant to you yourself or contact me and I will assist in modifying the file.